 - Extend your trip to northeastern Florida with an Amelia Island getaway.

-- Or while you’re in the area, head north to see the Outer Banks.
+- Or while you’re in the area, head north for an Outer Banks Lighthouses road trip.

 The Lowcountry is located mostly in South Carolina.
 It includes the four southernmost coastal counties: Beaufort, Jasper, Hampton, and Colleton and adjacent sea islands.
 The area of coastal Georgia located near the Savannah River is also considered Lowcountry.

 The Lowcountry is a four season destination.
 Visit in spring for blooming azaleas, dogwoods and pleasant temperatures.
 Beachgoers flock to the coast in the summer, although it can be crowded and the weather will be sultry.

 Fall, with extended Indian summer weather, is another good time to visit, but watch out for hurricanes.
 Golfers and snowbirds enjoy winter’s mild weather, although the ocean water is too cold for swimming except for the hardiest of ocean-goers.